moknoll/B2B/README.md

    ```
    minlen=10 ucredit=-1 dcredit=-1 lcredit=-1 maxrepeat=3 reject_username difok=7 enforce_for_root
    ```
-minlen=10 ➤ The minimun characters a password must contain. ucredit=-1 ➤ The password at least have to contain a capital letter.
-We must write it with a - sign, as is how it knows that's refering to minumum caracters; if we put a + sign it will refer to maximum characters. dcredit=-1 ➤ The passworld at least have to containt a digit. lcredit=-1 ➤ The password at least have to contain a lowercase letter. maxrepeat=3 ➤ The password can not have the same character repited three contiusly times. reject_username ➤ The password can not contain the username inside itself. difok=7 ➤ The password it have to containt at least seven diferent characters from the last password ussed. enforce_for_root ➤ We will implement this password policy to root.

 ## 4.8 Srcipt
 This is going to be a really important part do not just copy and paste.
 You will need to understand every step, and will be asked to explain your script during the evaluation!